My Experience Finding Tenants With OpenRent

 Since I’ve had several positive experiences with OpenRent over the years, it doesn’t really make sense to single out just one.
 In truth, it’s the consistent reliability and value that stand out, and that speaks louder than any one-off success story.

-That said, my most recent experience was earlier this year, so I’ll briefly share it to give you a feel for what you can expect (fair warning: it’s nothing particularly exciting!).
+That said, my most recent experience was early 2025, so I’ll briefly share it to give you a feel for what you can expect (fair warning: it’s nothing particularly exciting!).

 As usual, submitting my property details through OpenRent’s intuitive dashboard was a breeze.
 Within 24 hours of uploading the listing, my advert was live on both Zoopla and Rightmove.
 It all happens very quickly.